IlanOu/kelna/README.md

   <h3 align="center">VIDEO GAME 2D</h3>

   <p align="center">
-    Welcome to the project : " " from the studio Sunflower !
+    Welcome to the project : Kelna from the studio Sunflower !
     <br>
     You are currently reading the documentation, happy reading :)
   </p>